RealKingPranit/MathOs/README.md

 for other os:

-go to the packages folder and install the wheel thanks
+open the windows_curses-2.3.2-win_amd64.whl for installation thanks

 Wish You an Marry Xmas =D